Kenya is among one of the most well-known countries in Africa.

 Officially, Kenya is actually The Republic of Kenya.

-In fact, before the arrival of European colonists in the late 19th centuries, the land was just a part a larger region simply called East Africa.
+In fact, before the arrival of European colonists in the late 19th Century, the land was just a part a larger region simply called East Africa.

 No one is sure what Kenya was called before colonization, and the name is relatively new.